-- C >SJCOG is looking into Electric bike sharing and has applied for a grant, we should know by November. - A >Maybe, after the buffers and necessary protections are in to make biking safe.R >Very High - B >Could be valuable - R > Very High - R > Low Priority - A/R/A/A > Only when safe.
+- A >Use existing funds.

+- B > OK

+- R >Very High

+- R >Low Priority

+- G >Like this in general.

+- A/R/A/A > Only when safe.
 Could money go toward creating the bike lanes rather than studying?
-What about road diets, - R > Good program to begin with modest funding. - R > Important. and update from SJCOG with status of their grant. assuming there are safe bike opportunities. - R > Low Prioity - R > Only when safe.
+What about road diets,

+- R > Good program to begin with modest funding.

+- R > Important. and update from SJCOG with status of their grant. assuming there are safe bike opportunities.

+- R > Low Prioity

+- R > Only when safe.
 Could money go toward creating the bike lanes rather than studying?
-What about road diets, like tree planting and other things that slow traffic? - R > Let's see if the Electric Bike Sharing takes off.
+What about road diets, like tree planting and other things that slow traffic?

+- R > Let's see if the Electric Bike Sharing takes off.
 It would be great to add to the program.

-Original Proposed Funding Amount: \$50,000 Units: n/a Updated Proposed Funding Amount: \$50,000 Units: n/a
+Updated Proposed Funding Amount: \$50,000 Units: n/a